HEnquist/camilladsp/FAQ.md

 ## Capture and playback

+- Why do I get buffer underruns sometimes even if everything looks correct?

+  If the playback sound card and the capture sound card have independent sample clocks, then they will never be perfectly synchronized.
+One of them will always run slightly faster than the other.
+If the playback device is the faster one, then it will sometimes run out of data to play.
+This will lead to almost periodic dropouts.
+If instead the capture device is the faster one, then there will instead be a slowly increasing delay between input and output.

+  Use the `enable_rate_adjust` option (with the asynchronous resampler if needed) to match the rates of the capture and playback devices.

 - Why do I get only distorted noise when using 24-bit samples?

   There are two 24-bit formats, and it's very important to pick the right one.
 Both use three bytes to store each sample, but they are packed in different ways.